 Virtru needs to enable this feature for your account before you start configuration.
 If you are interested in setting this up, please reach out to your Virtru Customer Success Manager or contact support.

-Signing into the Dashboard with SSO
+Signing into the Control Center with SSO

 Selecting the SSO option will route users to the email entry page: